-This Brussels sprout salad with warm bacon vinaigrette and asiago cheese is easy enough to throw together on a busy weeknight, and doesn’t wilt- so it’s great leftover for lunch, or to bring to potlucks and BBQs.JUMP TO RECIPE
+This Shaved Brussels Sprout Salad with warm bacon vinaigrette and asiago cheese is easy enough to throw together on a busy weeknight, and doesn’t wilt- so it’s great leftover for lunch, or to bring to potlucks and BBQs.JUMP TO RECIPE

 While not what I am known for cooking amongst friends and family, one of my favorite dishes to prepare is a great salad.
 Whether it’s an indulgent salad like my Cornmeal Crusted Buffalo Shrimp Salad, a super simple Caprese, or just a classic tossed salad, the possibilities are endless.
 Salads are anything but boring, and if done well, carry a multitude of flavors and textures so your taste buds are never bored.

-For this Brussels Sprout Salad, thinly sliced Brussels sprouts, assertive asiago cheese, salty sunflower seeds, tangy shallots and crisp bacon are tossed in a quick tangy, smoky, mustardy vinaigrette for a salad balanced and hearty enough to be a meal, but light enough to be served as a side dish.
+For this Brussels Sprout Salad, you start with thinly sliced Brussels sprouts, assertive asiago cheese, salty sunflower seeds, tangy shallots and crisp bacon.
+Next up, toss all that in a quick tangy, smoky, mustardy vinaigrette.
+The result?
+A delicious salad that is great as a meal or a side.
 I love to serve this salad for lunch, or as a great side dish for brunch.

 Can I use a different cheese in the Brussels Sprout Salad?

 Yes.
 I would suggest another dry cheese such as sharp provolone, parmesan or feta.
 You could even leave the cheese out entirely for a lower calorie option.

 This depends on your level of comfort with the equipment.
 While a Mandoline will give you perfect thin shredded Brussels sprouts, you must be VERY careful using one.
 For that reason, I often opt to shave the Brussels sprouts by hand.
 I work with a sharp knife to cut them as thinly as possible.